Which Membership Level Should You Choose?

 - How many sits will you do per year?

-- Do you have backup housing if a sit cancels?
+- Do you have backup housing if a sit gets canceled?

 - What's your comfort level with risk?

-- Want full protection + no booking fees → Premium
+- Want the most protection and no booking fees → Premium.

 The Break-Even Math